Maximizing Revenue with E-Mail

 You don’t have to be in business too long before you recognize that repeat customer is important.
 If you’ve been in business for a while, you might even know the average number of times a customer repeats and the total value of the average loyal customer over time.

 Staying in front of your customers with valuable periodic e-mails is probably one of the best things you can do to drive loyalty, repeat sales, and referrals.
-Repeat customers are more likely than cold — people who are totally unaware of your business — to make immediate purchases in response to a single message.
+Repeat customers are more likely than cold prospects — people who are totally unaware of your business — to make immediate purchases in response to a single message.

 Understanding the value of repeat customers